task-dev-alt/platform-react-challenge/README.md

 # Cat Gallery Application

 A modern React application for browsing cat breeds and managing favorite cats, built with TypeScript and React Query.
-The application showcases best practices in React development, accessibility, and state management.

 ## 🐱 Features

 - **Cat Browser**

   - View a grid of cat images with infinite scroll
-  - Filter cats by breed
   - Add/remove cats to favorites
   - View detailed information about each cat